search

 You may even be able to video or photograph what is happening.

-Auckland Regional Public Health Service's role is to advise about possible adverse effects of spray-drift and steps you can take to minimise those effects.
+Public health's role is to advise about possible adverse effects of spray-drift and steps you can take to minimise those effects.

-If spray-drift has affected your health, the primary care provider will contact Auckland Regional Public Health Service who will assess whether further public health investigation is required.
+If spray-drift has affected your health, the primary care provider will contact National Public Health Service - Northern Region who will assess whether further public health investigation is required.

 HEALTH PROFESSIONALS